Skip to content

 • Prerequisites: None

-Each student will enroll in one of the following courses of their choosing/language level:
+Students may opt to enroll in one of the following courses of their choosing/language level:

 RUS 111 (4hr): Elementary Russian